claritylab/lucida/lucida/commandcenter/README.md

 This generates Thrift modules and thus only needs to be done once.
-To change configurations such as whether to train or load models for the query classifier, modify `controllers/Config.py` by reading the instructions in the file.
+To change configurations such as whether to train or load models for the query classifier, modify `controllers/Config.py`.

 ## Run